ryanwilsond/belte/SECURITY.md

 ## Reporting a Vulnerability

-Currently there is no dedicated location to report vulnerabilities, so anything you think may be a security implication should be reported by opening an issue.
+Currently, there is no dedicated location to report vulnerabilities, so anything you think may be a security implication should be reported by opening an issue.